 Develop a better network with the wider public.

-Promote business, tourism and economic benefits and as a result emotional benefits too.
+Promote business, tourism and economic benefits and as a result social emotional benefits too.

 Encouraging small communities to celebrate the biodiversity and birdlife in the rivers.

 Data collection is managed by Andy Grant who oversees the DOC archive of information and trends on birdlife in particular rivers.
 Colin O’Donnell has monitored trends over time recorded in Journal of Ecology.